kylejava/For_Devmates_Mentees/README.md

 - A simple degree converter that converts Celcius to Fahrenheit and vice versa
 - Teaches the basics of HTML
 - Also taught how to push code into a Repository through Git

+### Weather Website With Flask
+- Website that teaches mentees how to combine the OpenWeatherMap API and the Flask framework
+- Mentees will develop a website that allows users to search up the weather in any city